Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The correct answer is **A. progressive exposure**.

+>  ❌ C. Feature toggle: This controls access to a specific piece of functionality within the code.
+While it can be used for gradual exposure, it doesn't manage the deployment of the microservice itself and can lead to increased code complexity.

 Explanation:

 **Progressive exposure** (often referred to as a **Canary deployment**) is the strategy specifically designed for these requirements: